ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 The tracker is dependent on [FMDB] [fmdb] version 2.3, an Objective-C wrapper around SQLite.

-As before, git clone it and copy the source into your XCode project's folder:
+As before, git clone the dependency and copy the source into your XCode project's folder:

 ```
 git clone https://github.com/ccgus/fmdb.git